Scouting in Virginia: Order of the Arrow

+Following the merger of the two councils in 2023, the OA Lodges Shenshawopotoo Lodge #276, established in 1944 and Guneukitschik Lodge #317 merged in 2024.
+A new name was chosen, "Onerahtokha" which means springtime and new beginnings in the Mohawk language.
+The Lodge number changed as well to 297 and a new totem was selected, the Fisher which has been spotted at both camps.

 Virginia Headwaters Council

-The Virginia Headwaters Council (VHC) serves Scouts in areas of the Shenandoah Valley in Virginia and West Virginia and areas of central Virginia.
+The Virginia Headwaters Council (VAHC) serves Scouts in areas of the Shenandoah Valley in Virginia and West Virginia and areas of central Virginia.
 The first council in the area was the Staunton Council, formed in 1920 and failed in 1924.
 The Stonewall Jackson Council was chartered in Staunton, Virginia in January 1927 as the Stonewall Jackson Council.
 The council is named after General Stonewall Jackson, one of the most famous residents of the area.
 The Lewis & Clark Council was formed in Charlottesville in 1927; it failed in 1931 and then was incorporated into the Stonewall Jackson Council.
 The council was later renamed to the Stonewall Jackson Area Council.
 The first Scout executive of the Stonewall Jackson (Area) Council was J. Wilford Fix who served from 1927 to 1950.
 Fix had joined Scouting as a youth in 1911 in Richmond and was an Eagle Scout after relocating to Roanoke with his parents.
 The Stonewall Jackson Area Council was renamed in 2019 to the Virginia Headwaters Council.

 The Order of the Arrow is represented by the Shenandoah Lodge #258.
-It supports the Scouting programs of the Stonewall Jackson Area Council through leadership, camping, and service.
+It supports the Scouting programs of the Virginia Headwaters Council through leadership, camping, and service.